quicwg/base-drafts/draft-ietf-quic-transport.md

 The QUIC packet size includes the QUIC header and integrity check, but not the UDP or IP header.

-Clients MUST ensure that the first Initial packet they send is sent in a UDP datagram with a payload of at least 1200 bytes.
-The payload of a UDP datagram carrying the Initial packet MUST be expanded to at least 1200 bytes, by adding PADDING frames to the Initial packet and/or by combining the Initial packet with a 0-RTT packet (see {{packet-coalesce}}).
-Sending a UDP datagram of this size ensures that the network path supports a reasonable Maximum Transmission Unit (MTU), and helps reduce the amplitude of amplification attacks caused by server responses toward an unverified client address, see
+Clients MUST ensure they send the first Initial packet in a UDP datagram that is at least 1200 bytes.
+The payload of a UDP datagram carrying the Initial packet MUST be expanded to at least 1200 bytes, by adding PADDING frames to the Initial packet and/or by combining the Initial packet with a 0-RTT packet (see
-{{address-validation}}.
+{{packet-coalesce}}).
+Sending a UDP datagram of this size ensures that the network path supports a reasonable Maximum Transmission Unit (MTU), and helps reduce the amplitude of amplification attacks caused by server responses toward an unverified client address, see {{address-validation}}.

 The datagram containing the first Initial packet from a client MAY exceed 1200 bytes if the client believes that the Path Maximum Transmission Unit (PMTU)